Plant And Equipment Insurance Online :: Articles

 Insuring your most valuable asset

-While many people would consider their home or their car to be their most valuable asset, it's your ability to earn an income that is most important in shaping your financial future.
+Image for Insuring your most valuable assetWhile many people would consider their home or their car to be their most valuable asset, it's your ability to earn an income that is most important in shaping your financial future.
+Statistically, two thirds of working Australians will suffer an injury or illness that will sideline them for 90 days or more.
+The majority of these people would not be able to pay their mortgage or meet car finance and other loan commitments without adequate income insurance.

 There are circumstances where you may in fact have the legal right to be reimbursed for your loss even though the insurer refused to pay the claim.
 Although you can sometimes make this judgement yourself, it is sometimes a good idea to get legal advice.
 See our fact sheets on "Disputes".